SpongePowered/SpongeDocs/source/plugin/internals/mcp.rst

 Using the MCPBot
 ----------------
-The MCPBot_ is available in the Sponge and MCP IRC channels and allows you to lookup MCP mappings or contribute new names.
+The MCPBot_ is available in the Sponge and MCP IRC channels, or in the ``#bot-spam`` channel on Discord, and allows you to lookup MCP mappings or contribute new names.
 You can send commands to the bot by sending messages in one of the supported channels (e.g. ``#spongedev``).

 .. tip::
     Check out the `MCPBot help page`_ for a list of all available commands.